MarkR-Dev/rock-paper-scissors/README.md

 # rock-paper-scissors

 This is a project for JavaScript practice, this program is a implementation of a grade-school classic "rock paper scissors".
-At the moment the game will be played via the browser console and will be revisited later to provide a graphical user interface.
+Initially the game was played entirely through the browser console but has since been updated to feature a UI.

 Topics covered:
-Numbers(maths methods), strings(formatting), conditionals, functions(scope), loops
+Console - Numbers(maths methods), strings(formatting), conditionals, functions(scope), loops

+UI - Javascript DOM, simple css

+Git usage improved compared to previous projects.